ChengsongTan/CXLcacheFormalisation/README.md

 AllFixes: theory AllFixes.Transposed
 ```

 The process can be left running in the background.
-Taking roughly 3 hours, it should complete with an Isabelle session called `AllFixes`.
+Taking roughly 3 hours on an Intel core i9 14900HX machien with 64GB RAM, it should complete with an Isabelle session called `AllFixes`.
 The `AllFixes` session contains necessary context for the top-level theorem (e.g., all the rule lemmas).

 ---